New rational cubic fourfolds arising from Cremona transformations: Cubic fourfolds containing a Veronese surface

 \begin{lemma} Let $X$ be a very general cubic fourfold in $\cC_{d}$.
 Then the only Hodge isometries on $T(X)$ are $1$ and $-1$. \end{lemma}

-\begin{proof} One can use almost the same proof as in \cite{Ogu02}*{Lemma~(4.1)} to prove this proposition.
+\begin{proof} One can use almost the same proof as that of \cite{Ogu02}*{Lemma~(4.1)} to prove this proposition.
 The only part which requires further verification is the minimality condition: If $T\subseteq T(X)$ is a minimal saturated sublattice such that

 then $T = T(X)$.
 Assume, to the contrary, that $T\subsetneq T(X)$ is a minimal saturated sublattice such that \eqref{eqn:containPeriod} holds.
 Then $T$ has a nonzero orthogonal complement $T^\perp\subseteq T(X)$, and \eqref{eqn:containPeriod} implies that $T^\perp$ is orthogonal to $H^{3,1}(X,\bC)$.
 It follows that $T^\perp$ is of type $(2,2)$.
-This implies that $T^\perp$ is algebraic by the integral Hodge conjecture \cite{Voi07}*{Theorem~18}, but this contradicts to the fact that $T^\perp\subseteq T(X)$.
+This implies that $T^\perp$ is algebraic by the integral Hodge conjecture \cite{Voi07}*{Theorem~18}, but this contradicts the fact that $T^\perp\subseteq T(X)$.
 Therefore, the minimality condition holds in our case. \end{proof}

 \begin{lemma} Let $X$ be a very general cubic fourfold in $\cC_{d}$, where $d$ is not divisible $9$.
 Then $dT(X)$ is cyclic. \end{lemma}

 \begin{proof} Since $H^4(X,\bZ)$ is unimodular, we have $dT(X)\cong dA(X)$.
 If $d \equiv2\ (\mathrm{mod}\ 6)$, then for a very general cubic $X\in\cC_d$,